aysecetin/365-days-of-coding-with-Swift/Swift/11th-day(import & static variables and methods).md

 ```

-ENUMERATION
+# 👩🏻‍💻 ENUMERATION
-- indicated by the 'enum' expression.
+- Indicated by the 'enum' expression.
 - Used in parameters.
 - An operation is performed as a result of matching the data.
 - It saves the coding software developer from detail.